hugoroy/hroy.eu/posts/encryptionEuDataIcons.md

 Except that it's not.
 I can really see how this could get very, very confusing.
 It is very easy to claim that something “is encrypted” and that thus, *everything's good.* I've heard this argument several times from Google
-employees: “Google stores the data in encrypted forms, so don't worry”.
-But still, when Google access the data to process it, it is decrypted.
+employees: *Google stores the data in encrypted forms, so don't worry*.
+But still, when Google access the data to process it, it is decrypted by them.

 Let's put this in context.